-So, your dog just ate soap!
+So, your dog just ate soap.
 You are probably asking yourself, “Why on earth would a dog want to eat soap?
 Will they be ok?
 What should I do?”
 This is going to depend on what type of soap it was.
 Dishwasher soap is different from facial soap, and bar soap is different from liquid soap.
-In most cases, your dog will be fine, as only a very small amount has been eaten.
+In my experience, most dogs who eat soap will be fine, as only a very small amount has been eaten.
 However, calling a vet to be sure – and taking some of the steps we outline below – are sensible precautions.

-Before you read further, please know that firstly, we recommend a phone call to your vet.
-In most cases, it’s free and your vet or vet tech can give you peace of mind, oftentimes without an in-person visit.
+Before you read further, please know that, firstly, we recommend a phone call to your vet.
+In most cases, it’s free, and your vet or vet tech can give you peace of mind, oftentimes without an in-person visit.
 You can also call the ASPCA hotline at no cost.
-The good news is that most of the time, a dog that ate a little bit of hand soap, dish soap, or body soap will be just fine.
-While we go into the steps you’ll want to take in detail, we do recommend you contact your own vet immediately, or your local animal poison control hotline.
+The good news is that most of the time, a dog that eats a little bit of hand soap, dish soap, or body soap will be just fine.
+While we go into the steps you’ll want to take in detail, we do recommend you contact your own vet immediately or your local animal poison control hotline.

 Sometimes you can do absolutely everything to keep your dog safe.
-Somehow, they still manage to lick some liquid soap or even eat a whole bar!
-It can happen so quickly and the only evidence you may have is a missing bar of soap or a chewed soap dispenser!
+Somehow, they still manage to lick some liquid soap or even eat a whole bar.
+It can happen so quickly, and the only evidence you may have is a missing bar of soap or a chewed soap dispenser.
 If this does happen, try not to worry.
-Keep reading as we discuss everything that you need to know.
-We will explain why dogs are attracted to soap, whether soap is poisonous to dogs and what to do if your dog eats soap.
+We’ll explain why dogs are attracted to soap, whether soap is poisonous to dogs, and what to do if your dog eats soap.

 Why Dogs Eat Soap